nerhZ/ASP-worksheets/Worksheet-1/README.md

 ![Output of filetest_string.cpp running](./README_Images/image-1.png)

 ## Task 2-3

+GOAL: Extend string class to include reference counting, and add print statements to display when the reference counter reaches zero.

 In order to add reference counting to the class I added one new private variable to the class, `m_refCount`.
 This variable would be used to track the current number of references to the string. `m_refCount` is of `size_t` type for best practice, as it supports storing the count of the largest value possible (which could in theory be required).
 In initialisation I made sure to initialise `m_refCount` in memory and set it to 1, shown below: